The best bridge cameras in 2023

 Weather sealing

 Bridge cameras make great travel companions because of their compact nature, whether a casual family vacation or a bigger adventure.
 Because of that, weather sealing could be an essential factor.
-Therefore, if you plan on taking your camera in rough conditions, you will want a camera with excellent weatherproofing.
+Therefore, if you on taking your camera in rough conditions, you will want a camera with excellent weatherproofing.
 However, if you intend to use it for shorter trips and everyday situations, you can skip the weatherproofing and perhaps save yourself some money.

 Image quality